3abhishekdubey/Language_Identification_in_Browser/README.md

-### Building a language detection model with fastText
+### Building a language detection model using NLP algorithm and NLM model.

 Check out: